Corporate Immigration in Denmark - FAQ

 Artists, musicians, performers, etc. and associated staff can be exempted from the requirement of a work permit, if they are of importance for a significant artistic event.
 The event must have a short-term character, normally with a duration of less than 14 days.
 Necessary staff may also be exempt from the requirement of a work permit.
 This includes staff that often follows the artist, e.g., a manager, make-up artists and dressers, sound and light staff and tour bus drivers, etc.

-Guest teacher do not need a work permit if they will be teaching for up to 5 days at an educational institution.
+Guest teacher does not need a work permit if they will be teaching for up to 5 days at an educational institution.

 Professional board members do not need a work permit if they are in Denmark for a maximum of 40 days within a calendar year.